Exodus 6

 What does this mean?

-• The above statement can also be translated as a rhetorical question:
+• The statement can be translated as a rhetorical question:

-It was the LORD who gave them the Covenant promises.
+It was the LORD who gave the patriarchs the Covenant promises.

-• Abraham, Isaac & Jacob had not experientially known the sufficiency of the LORD to fulfill those promises.
+• Abraham, Isaac & Jacob had not experientially known the timeless character of the self-sufficient One,

-The Abrahamic Covenant is unconditional, in that it rests solely upon the Lord for fulfillment.
+The Abrahamic Covenant is unconditional, in that its fulfillment rests solely upon the LORD.

 6:6 Wherefore say unto the children of Israel, I [am] the LORD,